The Impact of Streaming Service Market Fragmentation on Advertisers

 That provides a nice opportunity for advertisers.
 Viewers are more locked into this quality content.
 Streaming ads avoid some of the pitfalls of linear TV, like consumers changing the channel or fast-forwarding through ads on content they have DVR’d.

 Studies show that most purchasing decisions are made at the household level, which has helped further position CTV as a critical component of today’s media plans – after all, CTV viewing is often a shared activity between members of a home.
-And as a people-based DSP, Adelphic enables marketers to translate all key aspects of targeting and executing CTV ads to real individuals within the household, as well as measuring campaign results.
+And as a people-based DSP, Viant enables marketers to translate all key aspects of targeting and executing CTV ads to real individuals within the household, as well as measuring campaign results.

-In addition to offering access to quality CTV inventory, Adelphic’s real-time retargeting capabilities help marketers message viewers and deliver a call to action on a companion device, grab attention from consumers that have seen competitors’ ads and learn more about a viewer’s journey from streaming to online or in-store purchases.
+In addition to offering access to quality CTV inventory, Viant’s real-time retargeting capabilities help marketers message viewers and deliver a call to action on a companion device, grab attention from consumers that have seen competitors’ ads and learn more about a viewer’s journey from streaming to online or in-store purchases.

 STAY IN THE LOOP WITH OUR NEWSLETTER